vilhelmbergsoe/amp.el/README.md

 ### Code Actions

 1. Select code in any buffer
-2. Run `M-x amp--fix` to send code with "fix this: " prefix
+2. Run `M-x amp--fix-region` to send code with "fix this: " prefix
-3. Run `M-x amp--improve` to send code with "improve this: " prefix
+3. Run `M-x amp--improve-region` to send code with "improve this: " prefix
+4. Run `M-x amp--explain-region` to send code with "explain this: " prefix
+5. Run `M-x amp--prompt-for-region` to send code with custom prompt

+### Additional Commands

+- `M-x amp--prompt`: Send custom text directly to amp (no region required)
+- `M-x amp--kill`: Kill selected amp processes

 ### Switching Between Sessions